datkat21/wiimote-webhid/README.md

 This is a fork of the Wiimote-WebHID project by picchikevin.
 I have made a few modifications to it.

+## Notes

+I have been working on adding extensions support and I am currently unable to get Wii MotionPlus working correctly.

+## Demo

 You can try a demo here: